 Can I rent a car in Italy and drive it to Croatia?

-These days (with Croatia part of the EU), the vast majority of car hire firms allow you to rent a car in Italy and take it into Croatia (and Slovenia as well) – although it is advisable to double-check prior to booking that the company you hire with does allow this.
-If you have any issues when contacting car hire companies in this regard, it is sometimes better to contact the regional offices directly (i.e. in Trieste).
+With Croatia part of the EU, the vast majority of car hire firms allow you to rent a car in Italy and take it into Croatia (and Slovenia as well).
+It is nevertheless advisable to double-check prior to booking that the company you hire with does allow this.
+If you have any issues when contacting car hire companies in this regard, it is sometimes better to contact the regional offices directly (e.g. in Trieste).
 However, many companies do now explicitly list – in their terms and conditions – that you are allowed to take a car into Croatia if renting if from Italy.

 In particular, we have heard that these car hire companies let you take a car from Italy to Croatia: